vipul-shinde/marketing-analytics-cs/README.md

 ## 🌟 Support

-Hit the ⭐ if you like this project. 😄
+Please hit the ⭐button if you like this project. 😄

 # Thank you!